digitalservice4germany/steuerlotse/webapp/client/README.md

 #### `pipenv run invoke test-functional-ui`

 Opens the Cypress test runner UI by invoking a task that cleans the database.
+Do not have either the flask app nor the client running since the task already starts both of them.

 ### `yarn lint`